-The old breed has become nearly extinct, a few specimens only remaining; and these so degenerated in size that they are not now so large even as the present improved race; not comparing at all with Windsor Castle.
-All assured me that he was the largest animal that them) within the sixteenth of an inch of had been bred in the county for twenty the grain-when there was but one leaf years; and in the last No. of the Cultit the wheat, and when the grain had vator you have rather under than overstapt ever lost its shape, or dropped its en- ted his dimensions.
-I know from what I the son I chose, is no disgrace to his sire. elope.
-The blades thus effected, were saw of the weights of inferior sized Berk. rellow, nd ultimately died.
-In fact, that shires fatting in England, that he may be year, I ardly made a grain of wheat made to easily attain 800 pounds.
-Added Cultivation of the pine on the shores of from the original stalk-what matured, to this great size, he is fine in his points, came from the suckers.
-I have seen the a most excellent conformation, and what the breeder of these superb animals, Mr. Reports of the Massuchusetts Agricultural fly of estructor, at various stages, and is rather remarkable, of soft thin hair all my other selections; and though I could find none else quite as large as bucks of this flock usually shear from 10 Windsor Castle, they perhaps had a trifle more of fineness of point and fashion.
+The old breed has become nearly extinct, a few specimens only remaining; and these so degenerated in size that they are not now so large even as the present improved race; not comparing | best of his age, at the Royal Agricultural at all with Windsor Castle.
+All assured Show at Liverpool in July, and was let me that he was the largest animal that to the Duke of Newcastle for this season had been bred in the county for twenty the grai-when there was but one leaf years; and in the last No. of the Cultit the weat, and when the grain had vator you have rather under than oversta. for a sheep to be; and I may add that ted his dimensions.
+I know from what I saw of the weights of inferior sized Berk. rellow, id ultimately died.
+In fact, that shires fatting in England, that he may be year, I rdly made a grain of wheat made to easily attain 800 pounds.
+Added from thoriginal stalk-what matured, to this great size, he is fine in his points, came in the suckers.
+I have seen the a most excellent conformation, and what Reports of the Massuchusetts Agricultural fly or structor, at various stages, and is rather remarkable, of soft thin hair Jonas Webb, of Babraham, killed a wethmy wie experience goes to confirm and skin.
+I took unwearied pains with what larned from t e old Pennsylvania all my other selections; and though I farmerorty years ago, that the egg was could find none else quite as large as bucks of this flock usually shear from 10 deposit in the wheat grain.
+The proof Windsor Castle, they perhaps had a trifle to 11 1-2 pounds; and I need not add

-In regard to the size of hogs, breeders and pork packers in England take the same ground as I informed the public in last July's Cultivator, that they had in Cincinnati, the greatest pork market in America, and upon precisely the same principles; and it would be a waste of subject.
-Large animals have conseployed agents who are dealers in pigs, each one of whom annually buys theusands, and knows every man's breeding in the country, to assist me; and I sent over by the London packet ships Mediator and Wellington, and am to receive next season stock from all the different families bred there that are worth posbreeding at home; and thus, I trust, pense of shipping is enormous; and, after at 6d to 7 1-2d sterling; equal to 18 Ohio, and Kentucky alone, might show and 14 cents per pound of our money.
+In regard to the size of hogs, breeders the gr prevents the fly-I consider and pork packers in England take the same ground as I informed the public every n to his notion, as the girl said in last July's Cultivator, that they had in when t kissed the cow.
+Again, put | Cincinnati, the greatest pork market in your at in, about 3 pecks to the acre America, and upon precisely the same principles; and it would be a waste of a heavoller.
+And if you don't make a time for me to add another word on the subject.
+Large animals have consequently become very scarce in Berkshire, in hang your wheat, after it is made, and exceedingly difficult to find.
+I personally perambulated all Berkshire and Trunot to your negroes, or your the neighboring counties, and also employed agents who are dealers in pigs, each one of whom annually buys theucarefeleaned-kept free from weavel sands, and knows every man's breeding wenned and aired-sent to a good in the country, to assist me; and I sent mill, above all, well put up when it over by the London packet ships Mediacomeme, and if thou canst not show a tor and Wellington, and am to receive goodaf upon thy table, I will be mis- next season stock from all the different take But enough, methinks I already families bred there that are worth possessing.
+These I shall keep apart in save the necessity of further importations for twenty years to come.
+Stock of all kinds is very high in England now.
+Pork and mutton sell readily in market at 6d to 7 1-2d sterling; equal to 13 and 14 cents per pound of our money.